Posted in | News | Quantum Dots

 By forming heterojunctions with perovskite materials, QDs improve photocarrier diffusion and energy efficiency, boosting PSCs' PCE.
 The heteroepitaxy of lead sulfide (PbS) QDs with methylammonium lead iodide (MAPbI3) perovskite, as demonstrated by Sargent's group, exemplifies the potential of QDs to optimize PSC performance.

-Using pulsed laser-prepared QDs has emerged as a promising method to enhance the performance and stability of PSCs.
-By addressing structural defects in the perovskite layer, QDs can improve charge carrier transport, leveraging their unique quantum effects.
+The use of pulsed laser-prepared QDs has emerged as a promising approach to improve both the performance and stability of PSCs.
+By addressing structural defects within the perovskite layer, these QDs enhance charge carrier transport through their unique quantum properties.

 QD Strategies for PSC Optimization